bancorprotocol/carbon-simulator/resources/README.md

 # Resources

+_various Carbon related resources and code_

 ## Contents

+- `benchmark`: benchmark data for reconciliation with the smart contract
+- `data`: market data, including code to retrieve it
+- `examples`: examples for using the Carbon library
+- `NBTest`: the Carbon Simulator test suite; also serves as detailed examples for the various features of the library
+- `notes`: various text and presentation content
+- `routing`: analysis on optimal routing and arbitrage between Carbon and other AMMs
+- `sdk`: example notebooks how to use the SDK
+- `sdk/server`: the NodeJS code for wrapping the Carbon SDK into an http server
 - `whitepaper`: resources related to the Carbon whitepaper
-- `examples`: more examples for using the Carbon library

 ## Links to other resources